RULE.01

 Chapter Conduct / Rulebook

 Sharp speech needs rules.
-Otherwise it is just noise.
+Without them, it is only noise.

 The conduct standard protects disagreement, timing, evidence, moderation, privacy, media use, and the public record.
-It is the linework that lets the arena stay intense without becoming careless.
+It gives debate the discipline needed to remain serious without becoming careless.

 01